zeng-github01/Oritech/README.md

 An upcoming tech mod for minecraft fabric.
 Features advanced ore processing, powered tools and armor, and much much more.

-Wiki is available online (https://moddedmc.org/en/mod/oritech/docs)
+Wiki is available online (https://moddedmc.org/en/mod/oritech/docs) or via the [Oracle Index](https://www.curseforge.com/minecraft/mc-mods/oracle-index) mod.

 Currently in very early access, numerous bugs and issues are to be expected.